astronexus/ATHYG-Database/README.md

 ### Current Version:

-The current version of AT-HYG is version v2.6 (data/athyg_v265-*.csv.gz).
+The current version of AT-HYG is version v3.0 (data/athyg_v30-*.csv.gz).

-#### Changes from version 2.5:
+#### Changes from version 2.6:
-##### Change version of HYG used from v3.7 to v3.8
+##### Change version of HYG used from v3.8 to v4.0

-The update for v2.6 adds 78 new proper names for stars that correspond directly to 78 new proper names in HYG v3.8.
+The update for v3.0 adds 10 new proper names for stars that correspond directly to 10 new proper names in HYG v4.0.
 No other data has been changed.

+##### Change license to CC BY-SA-4.0

+This is the main motivation for a major version update.
+HYG v4.0 is licensed under the newer CC BY-SA-4.0 license stated above, and so newer versions of AT-HYG (3.0 and up) will also use the same license.
+Versions prior to v3.0 will continue to have the CC BY-SA-2.5 license.

 #### Comparison to HYG

 The HYG catalog lists proper motions and radial velocities in the same units as AT-HYG (milliarcsec/year and km/sec respectively), but has the Cartesian velocities vx, vy, and vz in parsecs per year.
 AT-HYG uses kilometers per second, in part to reduce the space needed for figures in CSV format (the figures in pc/year have 5 or 6 leading zeroes) and in part to make direct comparisons to the radial velocity simple.
 The conversion factor for converting km/sec to pc/year is 1 km/sec = 1.02269 E-6 pc/year.

-Apart from the difference in units for vx, vy, and vz, and a few slightly different field names, AT-HYG 2.0 is almost a drop-in replacement for HYG 3.x for many applications -- in particular, for any application that needs only the stars' catalog IDs, historical IDs (like Henry Draper or traditional names), magnitudes, positions, and velocities.
+Apart from the difference in units for vx, vy, and vz, and a few slightly different field names, AT-HYG 3.0 is almost a drop-in replacement for HYG 3.x or HYG 4.x for many applications -- in particular, for any application that needs only the stars' catalog IDs, historical IDs (like Henry Draper or traditional names), magnitudes, positions, and velocities.
 The fields missing from AT-HYG that are present in HYG are:

 * Variable star IDs and approximate magnitude ranges
 * Explicit identification of components in multiple stars (in terms of a "base ID" representing the primary and a component ID)